prikhi/AcornAccounting/docs/source/specs/design/screens.rst

 Account History Page
 ---------------------

-The Account History page will show Account Balances and Net Changes for each month in previous Fiscal Years.
+The Account History page is used to show purged data from previous Fiscal Years.
+The page will show either the Account Balance or Net Change for each month in previous Fiscal Years, depending on the type of the Account.

 .. note:: Historical Accounts are only generated after creating a second Fiscal
     Year.
 If Fiscal Years are not used or only one Fiscal Year has been